Eunomiac/eunos-kult-hacks/docs/PLog-Testing-Guide.md

 ### 1. Trigger the Operation

-Perform the action that triggers your flow analysis:
+After entering in the various in- and out-points for the above tracking, perform the action that triggers the first call of `pLog.startFlow` in your flow analysis:

-**Example**: Change game phase from SessionStarting to SessionRunning
-- Use the GM interface to change the game phase
-- Or manually trigger: `setSetting("gamePhase", GamePhase.SessionRunning)`
+**Example**: The flow analysis in the above example is triggered by calling the `changePhase` socket function.
+To trigger this, set the `"gamePhase"` setting to `GamePhase.SessionRunning`.

 ### 2. Monitor Console Output